 My name is Nick Sacco.
 I was born and raised in Saint Louis, Missouri, and continue to live here working as a public historian and writer.
 I have lived in this city most of my life with the exception of a couple years living in Indianapolis, Indiana.

 I hold two Bachelor of Arts degrees in History Education and Music Performance (Electric and Upright Bass) from Lindenwood University (2011) and a Master’s degree in History with a concentration in Public History from IUPUI (2014).
 I am also a certified teacher of Social Studies, grades 5-12.
-I am a member of the National Council on Public History, Pi Gamma Mu, Alpha Lambda Delta, and Phi Alpha Theta.
+I am a member of the National Council on Public History, the Missouri Council for History Education, Pi Gamma Mu, Alpha Lambda Delta, and Phi Alpha Theta.

-I have been involved with public history since 2010 and have previously worked for the National Council on Public History, the Indiana State House, the Missouri History Museum Library and Research Center, and as a teaching assistant for the Orchard Farm School District in St. Charles, Missouri.
+I have been involved with public history since 2010 and have worked for the National Park Service, the National Council on Public History, the Indiana State House, the Missouri Historical Society Library and Research Center, and as a teaching assistant for the Orchard Farm School District in St. Charles, Missouri.
 To read more about my professional experiences, take a look at my Curriculum Vitae.